 Recently I took a trip to Andalucía where good food and siesta are the most important.
 Quality seafood, insanely delicious cured meats, the best olive oil, and fresh produce are some of the things you’ll find in restaurants and markets there.

 I’ll show you some of the things we ate while I was in this incredible gastronomic region.

 I’m sure you’ve all heard this typical Andalucian soup.
 It can get crazy hot in the south of Spain during the summer months so this soup is perfect because it’s a cold soup.
 It’s made with tomatoes, peppers, cucumber, onion, bread, and un-Godly amounts of olive oil.
 It’s perfect….unless you don’t like tomatoes I guess.

 2. Sangria// tinto de verano

 Sangria is the drink that most people associate with Spain.
 I don’t really know if the Spanish invented it but let’s just give it to them.
 Sangria is basically made with wine, brandy, orange juice, and sugar then assorted fruits are thrown in.
-Personally I’d prefer the tinto de verano like most Spaniards here.
-It’s really similar to sangria however there are far fewer ingredients therefore easier for your waiter to whip up and thus will make it much quicker to get to your table (Spanish waiters are notorious for taking their sweet time) Red wine and sparkling lemon soda are all you need to create this delicious concoction at home.
+Personally, I’d prefer the tinto de verano like most Spaniards here.
+It’s really similar to sangria however there are far fewer ingredients therefore easier for your waiter to whip up and this will make it much quicker to get to your table (Spanish waiters are notorious for taking their sweet time) Red wine and sparkling lemon soda are all you need to create this delicious concoction at home.